slurpy-films/probescript/readme.md

 ```

 ## Functions and Classes
-In ProbeScript, functions are created with the **fn** keyword.
+In probescript, functions are created with the **fn** keyword.
 Example:
 ```probe
 fn add(a, b) {
     return a + b;